 Yui Hay Lee

-Yui Hay Lee was elected First Vice President of the Board of Port Commissioners on July 7, 2022.
+Yui Hay Lee was elected to a second term as First Vice President of the Oakland Board of Port Commissioners on July 6, 2023.
+He was initially elected to the post on July 7, 2022.
 Previously, he held the position of Second Vice President from July 2020 to July 2022, after joining the Board in October 2018.
 Yui Hay Lee is former President and CEO of YHLA Architects, an Oakland-based architectural and planning firm founded by Mr. Lee in 1980.

 Mr. Lee was born in China and raised in Hong Kong.
 In 1964, he was awarded a scholarship to the Ecole Des Beaux Arts in Fontainebleu, France where he earned a diploma in Architecture with honors.
 Mr. Lee graduated with a Bachelor’s Degree in Architecture at Miami University in Oxford, Ohio in 1965.
 He received his Master of Architecture in Urban Design at Harvard University in 1967.